rodu/haue/README.md

 > This is an experimental project while learning the Aurelia framework and its capabilities.

-The app offers a UI to control the Philips Hue lights.
+The app offers a UI to control the [Philips Hue](http://www2.meethue.com/en-gb/) lights.

+## Technology Stack

+The application uses the awesome [Aurelia Framework](http://aurelia.io/).
+The application was created off the Aurelia-CLI setup.

+For state management I used the awesome [Redux](http://redux.js.org/), integrated in Aurelia with few facilities provided by the [aurelia-redux-plugin](https://github.com/steelsojka/aurelia-redux-plugin).
+You will find all that in the code.

+The communication with the [Hue Bridge](http://www2.meethue.com/en-gb/productdetail/philips-hue-bridge) uses the [jsHue library](https://github.com/blargoner/jshue), which provides handy methods to interact with the bridge.

-During development we use the [SteveyO Emulator](http://steveyo.github.io/Hue-Emulator/).
+During development, we use the [SteveyO Hue Emulator](http://steveyo.github.io/Hue-Emulator/) to simulate the bridge device.

 ## Getting Started